 About This Online Course

-Grow your understanding of artificial intelligence, machine learning and data science fundamentals by taking this online training course from statistics.com.
+Grow your understanding of artificial intelligence and machine learning fundamentals by taking this online training course from statistics.com.

 You will be introduced to the essential techniques of natural language processing—a component of AI—and text mining—an AI technology that uses NLP—with Python.
 You will learn how to apply unsupervised and supervised modeling techniques to text.
 Considerable attention will be devoted to data preparation and handling methods required to transform unstructured text into a form in which it can be mined.

 This course emphasizes hands-on learning through guided tutorials and real-world examples.